worldpeaceenginelabs/FORM-GUN/README.md

 And i understand the compiler already very well, just not JS yet 😅

 So its not about to change your favourite language.
-Its actually just about changing your compiler for JS/Typescript eventually? 😉 (i had to grasp that myself again, just a few minutes ago)
+Its actually just about changing your compiler for JS/Typescript eventually? 😉 (i had to grasp that myself a few times)

 Since the other options are Vanilla JS, or Typescript anyway, you can just drop your JS/Typescript file in the red box, and your HMTL file into the green box.